Nishit3479/Nishit3479/README.md

 - 😄 Pronouns: ...
 -->
-- 🔭 I’m currently working on the basics of Cyber Security.
+- 🔭 I’m currently working on modules related to Cyber Security.
-- 🌱 I’m looking to collaborate on projects related to Java, Web and Mobile App development.
+- 🌱 I’m looking to collaborate on projects related to Cyber Security, Java, Web and Mobile App development.
-- 🤔 I’m looking for guidance towards learning cyber security related modules.
+- 🤔 I’m looking for guidance towards learning advanced cyber security related modules.
 - ⚡ I'm currently pursuing my Engineering in Computer Science Engineering with spec. in Networking and Security at [VIT-AP](https://vitap.ac.in/).

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------